 Pupils at Chiltern Academy have the opportunity to take part in the Duke of Edinburgh Award Scheme through our enrichment programme.

 Chiltern Academy creates a culture that is ambitious for its students to understand different pathways into the wider world of work, encouraging students to actively contemplate different careers and the chances they must take now to help them achieve their employment goals.
 The school is committed to achieving all 8 of the Gatsby Benchmarks to ensure pupils receive the right guidance and support for future aspirations.
 We have a commitment that every child will visit a place of Higher Education before the end of year 8.
 This is to ensure they are not limited in their aspirations.
+We recently have been awarded with the ‘Quality in Careers Standard Award’.
+This award highlights our Careers provision to be of excellence, representing national accreditation and recognition.

 A breakdown of the CEIAG offer for each year group can be found here.